$\mathrm{Pin}^-(2)$-monopole invariants: Proofs of gluing formulae

-\end{Corollary} The proofs for these are similar to those of the corresponding theorems in the Seiberg-Witten and Donaldson theory (\cite{DK,DF,FC} etc.).
+\end{Theorem} With the results in the previous subsections understood, we can prove these theorems by a similar way to those of the corresponding theorems in the Seiberg-Witten and Donaldson theory.
+(See \cite{DK,DF,FC,Nicolaescu}).
 A proof based on \cite{DK,DF} will be explained in the Appendix.

-\subsection{The images of the map $I$}
+\subsection{The images of the map $\mathfrak{F}$}